ovh/docs/pages/platform/public-cloud/increasing_public_cloud_quota/guide.en-ca.md

 > Once you click on the `Confirm`{.action} button, the order is automatically created and charged to your account.
 >

-#### Increasing your resources quota automatically through « Auto-scaling quota »
+#### Increasing your resources quota automatically through « Auto-scaling quota » feature

 This option allows you to request an automatic and gradual increase of your resources quota.
-Your quota will be automatically increased depending on your usage, and based a a certain number of internal criteria.
+Your quota will increased depending on your usage, and based on a certain number of internal criteria.

 This is not an immediate process and the resources quota are increased over the course of time.

 Log in to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca), go to the `Public Cloud`{.action} section, and select your Public Cloud project.

-Next, click on `Quota and Regions`{.action} in the left-hand sidebar.
+In the left-hand sidebar, click on `Quota and Regions`{.action}.

-Click on the `?`{.action} button for more information about this feature, then click on the `toggle icon`{.action} to switch the status to **enabled**.
+Click on the `?`{.action} button for more information ont this feature, then click on the `toggle icon`{.action} to switch the status to **enabled**.

 ![auto scaling](images/autoscaling.png){.thumbnail}